 Let's start in the northern Atlantic Ocean and follow the conveyor belt as it moves water around the planet.

 In the seas near Greenland and Norway, the water is cold.
 Some of it freezes, leaving salt behind.
 The cold, salty water becomes dense and sinks to the ocean floor.
-This water is known as the North Atlantic Deep Water, and it is one of the primary driving forces of the conveyor belt.
+This water is known as the North Atlantic Deep Water, and it is one of the driving forces of the conveyor belt.

 Parts of the Antarctic Circumpolar Current flow northward and move into the Indian and Pacific Oceans.
 As the deep, cold water travels through the oceans, it mixes with warmer water.
 The water eventually becomes warm enough to rise.
-This creates a slow upwelling that brings nutrients to the surface.
+This creates a slow that brings nutrients to the surface.

 In the Pacific, the surface water flows into the Indian Ocean.
 It then travels around southern Africa, and back into the Atlantic.
 The warm waters eventually travel back to the North Atlantic Deep Water, completing the global loop.